 Picture sipping a cappuccino at a waterside cafe while nibbling on french fries with mayo as boats slip by in the water, and you’ll have a pretty good idea of a relaxed afternoon in Hamburg’s city center.

 One of the iconic sights, the 18th Century St. Michael’s Church, is considered one of the finest Protestant baroque churches.
 For a small fee you can climb to get a glimpse of the whole city.
-Alternatively, check out their live webcam to see the view right now.

 As with many port cities, rest assured that nightlife is alive and well in Hamburg.
 All you need to do is visit the Reeperbahn.
 The Reeperbahn is the notorious red-light district and main stretch of the raucous St. Pauli neighborhood.
 There are cabarets shows, musicals, dance clubs, and pubs.
 Many a night can be spent here, arm-in-arm with your friends and fellow students, singing the night away with intermittently cheersing your giant steins.